Table of Contents

 “Motor vehicle crashes (MVCs) are the leading cause of injury deaths and second leading cause of hospitalizations and ER visits in Georgia.” – Georgia Department of Public Health

 Your car is a bit banged up and your anxiety is through the roof, but physically, you’re in one piece.
-You call 9-1-1, take detailed pictures of the scene, exchange contact information with the other driver, then try to get your bearings.
+You call 9-1-1, take detailed pictures of the scene, exchange contact information with the other driver, and then try to get your bearings.
 When first responders arrive, you get a quick medical evaluation and move on to support your family.
 After the game, you notice you’ve got a slight headache.
-Rightfully, you attribute it to your eventful day, take an ibuprofen and power through dinner.
+Rightfully, you attribute it to your eventful day, take ibuprofen, and power through dinner.
 By the time you make it home, the headache is accompanied by neck pain and stiffness.

 What you’re experiencing is likely more than anxiety.
 While your car seemed to be the only thing damaged in the car crash, you could be injured and not know it.
-It is not uncommon for pain resulting from traumatic accidents to show up hours, days or even weeks after the initial incident.
+It is not uncommon for pain resulting from traumatic accidents to show up hours, days, or even weeks after the initial incident.
 You are experiencing symptoms of one or more common injuries after a motor vehicle crash.

-7 Symptoms to be aware of after a car crash
+7 Symptoms to be Aware of After a Car Crash

 Here’s a list of the seven symptoms you should not overlook after a car accident:

 1. Headaches – There are several causes for headaches after a car accident.
 These headaches can appear hours or days after the crash.
-The origin can range from PTSD to a concussion or a fracture in skull or neck bones.
+The origin can range from PTSD to a concussion or a fracture in the skull or neck bones.

 2. Neck and shoulder pain – Neck and/or shoulder pain after a motor vehicle accident are common symptoms of whiplash, one of the most common injuries sustained in a car wreck.